Skip to main content

 • urgency reason if it is outside the normal plan

-This is important because a bare request like 'send 50 bags cement urgent' tells the purchase team almost nothing.
-They still need to ask what activity it is for, whether stock was checked, whether an earlier PO is already open, and whether the quantity is realistic.
+Compare that with a message reading "send 50 bags cement urgent".
+It tells the purchase team almost nothing.
+They still have to ask what activity it's for, whether stock was checked, whether an earlier PO is already open, and whether the quantity is even realistic.

 Approval should not be a rubber stamp.
-It should answer four basic questions:
+It should answer four questions:

 • Is the quantity justified by the work plan?

-• Is the material already available in stock or due on an open PO?
+• Is the material already in stock or due on an open PO?

 • Is the timing realistic for the supplier and the site?